I Tried Plogging: Here's How to Do It

 What Is Plogging?

 Plogging comes from the Swedish words plocka (pick up) and jogga (jog).
 To plog means to jog and pick up trash.
 Most ploggers go at a relaxed pace (this is not the time for speed workouts) and carry a garbage bag to put trash in.
 If you live in a place with lots of public trash cans, you can use a smaller bag as you’ll be able to empty it often.
-Ploggers also usually wear gloves for protection from trash and potentially harmful or dirty substances.
+Ploggers also usually wear gloves for protection from debris and potentially harmful substances.

 History of Plogging